 If you are worried or concerned about your child, please contact your child’s class teacher.
 Your child’s class teacher knows your child well and will be able to talk to you about what support your child already receives and suggest ways to enhance your child’s learning and development.
 The class teacher will also contact you if they are concerned about your child’s behaviour, emotional well-being, social development, academic progress or anything else.

-Depending on these outcomes you might have follow up conversations with one of our school SENDCOs, Lauren Cleaves (mainstream) or Clare Cook (Enhanced Learning Provision).
-You can do this via the school office (in person or by phone 0208 657 8454 or email email@example.com).
-You can also contact the Headteacher via the school office.
+Depending on the outcomes of these initial conversations you may then have a follow up meeting with one our school SENDCos, Lauren Cleaves (mainstream) or Clare Cook (ELP).
+You can do this via the school office (by phone 020 8657 8454 or via email at email@example.com).

 A concern about a child’s development may be raised by a parent/carer, member of staff, the child themselves, or an external agency.
 This could be where a child has a difficulty that is impacting on their ability to make expected progress academically, socially, behaviourally, physically or emotionally.
 Teachers meet regularly to discuss individual pupils, raising concerns and to celebrate successes.
 The SENDCo and external agencies (further information below) use a variety of assessments to identify and to diagnose a range of differing needs.